tylertitsworth/5th-age-srd/Magic-Items/Minor-Items.md

 ## Skeleton key

 When inserted into a lock (or tapped against a door), it summons a skeleton to open the door and step through it, holding it open for others.
-Only one skeletal doorman can be summoned each day, and it will be reluctant or unable to stray far from the door it was summoned to.
+Only one skeletal doorman can be summoned each full recovery, and it will be reluctant or unable to stray far from the door it was summoned to.

 ## Small pocket knife